 Oil prices have struggled to climb far above $50 per barrel since their lows in May last year.
 And while a lot of producers have been hit, Premier Oil really reached the doldrums late in 2020.

-High debts and very real worries over the firm going out of business means Premier is currently the most shorted stock on the FTSE.
+High debts and very real worries over the firm going out of business means Premier is currently the most shorted stock on the UK stock market.
 But there might just be a way back to the good books for the firm.
 Fellow producer Chrysaor has swooped in, hoping to merge with Premier to form Harbour Energy.